gpanders/fzy.zig/README.md

 - Input is read concurrently with key events from the user.
 This means you can start typing your query right away rather than waiting for fzy to read the entire candidate list.
-This is especially noticable when the input is very large.
+This is especially noticeable when the input is very large.
 - Multi-select support: press `Ctrl-T` to select multiple items.
 - A `-f`/`--file` flag allows you to read input from a file: